MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 #### Select Attributes

 On the Select Attributes screen, select attributes from Azure AD which will be needed to manage B2B users in AD.
-The Attribute "id" is required.
+The Attribute "ID" is required.
 The attributes `userPrincipalName` and `userType` will be used later in this configuration.
 Other attributes are optional, including

 -   `displayName`